ParamoStudio/KilnMonitor/README.md

 Export your full configuration and firing data as JSON.
 Re-import on any device.
 Useful for backups and moving between setups.

 **Firing journal**
 Searchable database of all your exported sessions.
 Load files locally or connect Google Drive for automatic sync.
-Filter by date, temperature, duration, and firing type.
+Filter by date, temperature, duration, firing type, kiln type and target cone.
+Export any firing as a printable greyscale PNG to share or keep on paper.

 **Internationalisation**
-UI language switches between English and Spanish via a dropdown.
-Language preference persists across sessions.
-Adding a new language is a matter of adding a JSON file to `/lang/` and its code to `manifest.json`.
+UI available in eight languages, switchable from a dropdown: English, Spanish, Catalan, German, French, Russian, Chinese and Japanese.
+Your choice persists across sessions and pages.
+Adding a new language is a matter of dropping a JSON file into `/lang/` and its code into `manifest.json`.

 **Dark / light theme**
 Synced with the dashboard via `localStorage`.
 Persists across pages.